How to Run an Engaged Facebook Group

 I’m sure you’ve been in one of those groups (and maybe you’re running one) where the only posts seem to come from the group administrator.
 Outside of those?
 Crickets.

-The shuttering of several big groups (including Being Boss and Melyssa Griffin’s Online BFFs), however, changed my perspective.
+The shuttering of several big groups, however, changed my perspective.
 About the time my group hit 700 members, I shifted focus from quantity to quality.
 I realized it was more important to have fewer members who were highly engaged than tons who only spoke up when they had something to promote.

-My group is small but mightly.
-I don’t claim to have all the answers, but I’m happy to spill the beans about how I grew my group to 1,500 members in six months and, more importantly, how I maintain a consistent engagement rate of 80+%.
+I don’t claim to have all the answers, but I’m happy to spill the beans about how I grew my Facebook group to 2,200+ members and, more importantly, how I maintained a consistent engagement rate of 80+%.

 Set the Stage